kubedb/docs/docs/guides/singlestore/concepts/opsrequest.md

       max_connections = 550
 ```

 - `removeCustomConfig` is a boolean field.
-Specify this field to true if you want to remove all the custom configuration from the deployed mongodb server.
+Specify this field to true if you want to remove all the custom configuration from the deployed singlestore server.

 ### spec.tls